 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 The New York real estate world is full of acronyms.
-Please read our guide to learn how to use the ACRIS New York database and explore the main options for searching NYC property records and related documents.
+Please read our guide to learn how to use the ACRIS New York database.
+You can explore the main options for searching NYC property records and related documents.
 Therefore, we’ll review how to search for properties by address, block, lot, and borough.
 This guide will teach you how to effectively use ACRIS NYC to search for real property records, deeds, and other essential documents.
-We aim to clarify the Automated City Register Information System and how to use its main options to perform a successful search query..
-Here are the questions and themes we will address:

 In the United States, property sales and records are public information.
 This includes every state and city, like New York City.
 Anyone can access accurate property records, including buyers, sellers, attorneys, and brokers, to gather information about a particular property.
 The City Register in New York City maintains and records all official real property documents.

-ACRIS, which stands for Automated City Register Information System, is New York City’s online database of public property records.
-Acris property search is a perfect starting point for anyone interested in doing preliminary due diligence on a property.
+ACRIS is New York City’s online database of public property records.
+This tool’s property search is a perfect starting point for anyone interested in doing preliminary due diligence on a property.
 For instance, you can search for and find various property records, including deeds, mortgages, and liens.

-The system contains files dating back to 1966, which are managed by the NYC register’s offices.
+The system contains files dating back to 1966, which the NYC register’s offices manage.

 You can find important documents related to property, such as deeds, mortgages, and mortgage satisfactions, as well as Uniform Commercial Code (UCC) financing statements and Notices of Federal Tax Liens (FTL).
-If you’re in New York City, you can access these records on the ACRIS website.
+If you’re in the city of New York City, you can access these records on the ACRIS website.
 ACRIS stands for the Automated City Register Information System.

 However, records before 2005 may be incomplete.
 If you can’t find what you need on the system, you can get additional information by contacting one of the borough offices of the city registers (for Bronx County, Kings County, New York County, or Queens County).

-Otherwise, you can call the ACRIS for the New York City Help Line at 212-487-6300.
+Otherwise, you can call the ACRIS property search for the New York City Help Line at 212-487-6300.

 Usage is free; you don’t need to log in or create a profile.